 The international signal had to travel halfway around the world from Sydney to Houston, adding a delay.
 So Australian audiences saw Neil Armstrong's historic first step 0.3 seconds before the rest of the world.

-The Australian film about the Parkes telescope, 'The Dish', is great entertainment, but not entirely historically accurate.
+The Australian film about the Parkes radio telescope, Murriyang, called 'The Dish', is great entertainment, but not entirely historically accurate.
 In fact, many CSIRO staff were involved, at Parkes and elsewhere.

 Parkes staffer Neil 'Fox' Mason was at the control desk, guiding the telescope.
 Despite being at the centre of the action, he couldn't turn around to watch the incoming pictures.
 Instead, he had to monitor the telescope's tracking, in case the wind picked up again.
 And nobody has ever played cricket on the Dish.